 This command can be used to manually stop a control response of rate-limiting or port shutdown any time after the specified action has been triggered.

-Console#auto-traffic-control broadcast control-release interface ethernet 1/1 Console# show auto-traffic- This command shows global configuration settings for automatic storm control. control show auto-traffic- This command shows interface configuration settings and storm control status for control interface the specified port.
+Console#auto-traffic-control broadcast control-release interface ethernet 1/1 Console# broadcast-alarm-clear disable this trap.